Settled at QB: No. 5 Georgia has its man in JT Daniels - WHIZ News

 When it became clear the Trojans were going in a different direction, Daniels decided to transfer to Georgia.
 The Bulldogs needed a replacement for three-year starter Jake Fromm, but the newcomer wasn’t fully recovered from his knee injury and started out working with the scout team in non-contact drills.

-While Georgia struggled to settle on a starter — starting out with redshirt freshman D’Wan Mathis, quick switching to former non-scholarship backup Stetson Bennett, and then giving Mathis one last shot — Daniels stoically put in the work to persuade the Bulldogs that he was completely healthy.
+While Georgia struggled to settle on a starter — starting with redshirt freshman D’Wan Mathis, quickly switching to former non-scholarship backup Stetson Bennett, and then giving Mathis one last shot — Daniels stoically put in the work to persuade the Bulldogs that he was completely healthy.

 When Daniels finally earned the starting nod, Georgia’s hopes of winning the SEC had faded with losses to Alabama and Florida.